Network-Rail-Business-Systems/user-login/README.md

     'view' => 'gov-uk-login',

     /*
+     * The attribute used for authentication.
+     * In the case of LDAP, this could be 'samaccountname'.
+     */
+    'auth-identifier' => 'samaccountname',

+    /*
     * Which User model to use locally for login
     * Which attribute identifies the user in model
     * Which attribute uniquely identifies the user in model